blockchain-unica/rosetta-smart-contracts/contracts/bet/cardano/aiken/README.md

     // other checks
 }
 ```

-we perform the usual timestamp check.
-Since the timeout can be performed **only if** the deadline has expired, the transaction's timestamp must be greater than the deadline.
+We perform the usual timestamp check.
+Since the timeout can be performed **only if** the deadline has expired, the transaction timestamp must be greater than the deadline.
 ```c++
 and {
     // other checks